Costa Rica 3-Week Itinerary: The Complete Travel Guide Costa Rica 3-Week Itinerary: The Complete Travel Guide

 Costa Rica 3-Week Itinerary: The Complete Travel Guide

-Please note that you can only enter Tortuguero national park by boat or light aircraft.
-You’ll need to drive to La Pavona, where you can park your car in a guarded place for 10 USD per day.
-From here, jump on a boat and sail an hour along the river, spotting caymans and crocodiles!
+Please note that you can only enter Tortuguero National Park by boat or light aircraft.
+We drove to La Pavona, where we found a guarded place where you can park your car for 10 USD per day.
+From here, jump on a boat and sail an hour along the river, spotting caimans and crocodiles!

 boat tortuguero costa rica